msnehagup/biztalk-docs/biztalk/core/office365-adapters.md

 ## TMS overview

-BizTalk TMS is a service that refreshes the Office 365 OAuth tokens used by BizTalk.
+BizTalk TMS is a service that manages the Office 365 OAuth tokens used by BizTalk.
 It refreshes these tokens periodically, ensuring that the tokens always remain valid.

 ## Sign-in to Office 365